cristhianDt/portfolio-nodejs-aws-twitterapi/README.md

 > **Note**
 >
-> The UI use fs to write the portfolio image **in local**, I'm working in integrate S3 as storage service.
+> The UI use fs to write the portfolio image **in local**, also works with S3 as storage service but you must to set AWS_S3_PUBLIC_BUCKET in your .env file.

 ## Relevant Information